-Although October might seem a long way off, the reality is it will arrive much sooner than you think and preparation is key to a finding and securing a successful Work Experience Placement.
-The Government has made it compulsory for all students under 16 to do one placement during their time at school and so think about how many other students in Northamptonshire are applying for a placement - if you don't act now, you'll miss out!
+Although July might seem a long way off, the reality is it will arrive much sooner than you think and preparation is key to a finding and securing a successful Work Experience Placement.
+The Government has made it compulsory for all students under 18 to do one placement during their time in 6th form and so think about how many other students in Northamptonshire are applying for a placement - if you don't act now, you'll miss out!

 If you are reading this and panicking, thinking I don't know what I want to do, then this guide is here to help.
-If you are completely unsure then think about things you enjoy and try to find a company/role that might incorporate some of those things; you can also discuss ideas with parents/carers, older siblings who have already done a work placement, your Form Tutor, Miss Rickaby, Mrs Tilley or the Careers Adviser.
+If you are completely unsure then think about things you enjoy and try to find a company/role that might incorporate some of those things; you can also discuss ideas with parents/carers, older siblings who have already done a work placement, your Form Tutor, Miss Rickaby, Mrs Bradley-Brophy or the Careers Advisor.

 If you have a clear idea of what you want to do when you are older then, fantastic!
 Use this guide to help you produce your CV, and find and secure a placement.
-There is a CV template on page 8.